 For 30 years, Medtronic has led the technology revolution in diabetes care.
 This history vividly reflects our dedication and ongoing vision to develop an "artificial pancreas".

-In 1983, we pioneered the idea of continuous insulin delivery, introducing our first insulin pump as the most innovative way to deliver insulin and help normalize glucose control for people with diabetes.
+In 1983, we pioneered the idea of continuous insulin delivery, introducing our first insulin pump as the most innovative way to deliver insulin and help normalise glucose control for people with diabetes.

 Since that time, Medtronic has remained the market leader, earning a reputation for excellence in insulin pump therapy, continuous glucose monitoring and data management.